 Life for rural families in Kenya is no joke.
 The irony is that many suitable goods and technologies already exist that would ease their daily chores but they are not easily accessible to our clients.
-So, why do these goods often fail to reach those who need them?Read More
+So, why do these goods fail to reach those who need them?Read More

-As a start-up, we are flexible and innovative, enabling us to build a profitable sales model in an uncertain market.
+As a young start-up, we are flexible and innovative, enabling us to build a profitable sales model in an uncertain market.
 We work closely with our clients and partners to discover and adapt our business model.
 So, why do we think we can succeed?Read More

 When he’s not at work you’ll find him on top of the nearest mountain: he was brought up in the Alps – he simply can’t resist them.